Dre Campbell Farm

 Takeaway

-For herbs and vegetables that grow in shade, always consider the amount of sunlight and how well-protected your plants are going to be.
+For herbs and vegetables that grow in shade, always consider the amount of sunlight and how well your plants will be protected.

 Shade-tolerant crops may also require less water.
 Moisture is more easily retained without the sun constantly draining it.
 You can even use larger plants to provide shade for smaller plants.